Austin Drug Possession Lawyer

 - The type of drug involved in the case.
 Under the Controlled Substances Act, drugs are classified into four different penalty groups.
 Under these categories, Group 1 is considered to be the most serious of them all.
 This is where you will find drugs such as cocaine and heroin.
 Group 1-A consists of LSD.
 Group 2 includes hallucinogenic mushrooms.
 Group 2-A contains synthetic marijuana.
 In Group 3 you will find certain prescription drugs such as hydrocodone, Valium, and Xanax, as well as peyote and steroids.
 Finally, Group 4 contains specific narcotic drugs.

 - The amount of drugs the accused had in their possession.
 Fines and jail time rise depending on the amount of drugs.

 - The purpose of the drug.
 If the accused is charged with simple possession, typically it holds a less severe penalty than manufacturing or distribution.

 - The location where the offense took place.
 The severity of the punishment of a drug crime can increase if the person is caught in a drug free zone such as on a school bus or within 1,000 feet of a playground or school.

 - If the drug crime was combined with any other kind of illegal offense.
 If a violent crime such as robbery or assault also took place involving illegal drugs, the punishments can be much more severe.

-If you or someone you know are currently facing any kind of charges relating to illegal drugs or narcotics, don’t hesitate: contact Erskine Law today.
+If you or someone you know are currently facing any kind of charges relating to illegal drugs or narcotics, don’t hesitate to contact Law Maverick today.
 With the assistance of an experienced attorney and someone who will fight to defend your rights, the outcome of your case could be very different.